mulderp/mulderp.github.com/_posts/2014-11-27-fast-start-with-backbonejs.md

       </body>
     </html>

+This HTML is the entry point for an application.
+You can instruct the browser to load and execute code by adding "script" tags.

-Once a basic HTML is setup, you must include JavaScript libs, i.e. Backbone and its dependencies [Underscore](http://underscorejs.org) and jQuery...
+First, you must include JavaScript libs, i.e. Backbone and its dependencies [Underscore](http://underscorejs.org) and jQuery...
 If you have a network connection, the simplest way is including some references to CDNs entries:

       <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/2.0.3/jquery.js">
       </script>